 We will report suspected abuse to the proper law enforcement agencies.

-LYAA has adopted the following operation procedures in an effort to provide a safe environment for our coaches, athletes, and families.
+LYAA has adopted the following operational procedures in an effort to provide a safe environment for our coaches, participants, and families.

 1) The Coach Recruitment process shall include the following: